 Read more: Human Rights Watch, Euro_lex.

-These men want to convince the world that the judiciary power is separate from the executive and there is no doubt about its fairness.
+These two, H.Rouhani and M.-J. Zarif, want to convince the world that the judiciary power is separate from the executive and there must be no doubt about its fairness.